-Created by Simon Beaufoy and Danny Boyle, FX’s new true-crime series, Trust, focuses on the fall of oil tycoon J. Paul Getty’s (Donald Sutherland) dynasty.
-While the show's on-the-nose title ascribes the wealthy family's decline to a deficit of trust, Beaufoy and Boyle—the latter also directed the first three episodes—emphasize the complete lack of empathy that contributed to the Getty clan's downfall.
-The family is depicted as largely insufferable individuals who don’t appear to like, let alone trust, each other.
+FX’s new true-crime series, Trust, focuses on the fall of oil tycoon J. Paul Getty’s (Donald Sutherland) dynasty.
+While its on-the-nose title ascribes the Getty clan’s failures to a deficit of trust, the series also emphasizes the complete lack of empathy that contributed to this downfall.
+Series creator and writer Simon Beaufoy sees the Getty family as an insufferable lot of individuals who don’t appear to like, let alone trust, each other.

-Sutherland portrays Getty as a sneering, malevolent force, disdainful of everyone in his life, including the mistresses he keeps at his English mansion.
-The man isn’t just difficult; he's impossible.
+Sutherland portrays Getty as a sneering, malevolent force, disdainful of everyone, including the mistresses he keeps at his English mansion.
+The man isn’t just difficult, but also impossible.
 He installs a pay phone in Sutton Place, and charges guests for calls.
 He stocks his lawn with black swans, and at one point thoughtlessly runs one over on his way out of the manse.
 The series homes in on his eccentricities, wrongly assuming that they amount to an interesting character simply because they’re stranger than fiction.

-The outcome is known to history, and Trust struggles to mine the saga for new insights.
+The outcome of Paul III’s kidnapping is known to history, and Trust struggles to mine the saga for new insights.

 Even J. Paul III, whose kidnapping is the Trust’s central narrative, can occasionally be as repugnant as his elders.
 The 16-year-old lives a bohemian lifestyle in Rome, borrowing money and mooching free cocaine off of his underworld connections with only his family name as credit.
 When his Mafia lenders come to collect what’s owed to them, he concocts a plan for them to fake his kidnapping and get the money from his grandfather.
 They grow impatient, though, and he’s sold to a more vicious Mafia syndicate.
 The nagging fact that his mistaken feeling of invincibility created this mess dulls whatever sense of sympathy might be engendered by his kidnapping.

-Boyle's stylistic flourishes are evident in colorful nightclub scenes, and in the depiction of J. Paul III’s frenetic cocaine binges with friends in Rome.
+Danny Boyle directed the first three episodes, and his stylistic flourishes are evident in colorful nightclub scenes, and in the depiction of J. Paul III’s coke binges.
 The little irreverence that can be found in the series is relegated to scenes that focus on Fletcher Chase (Brendan Fraser), Getty’s ex-C.I.A. head of security.
-Chase, a self-styled cowboy, is imposing but well-mannered, honest, and level-headed, and Boyle seems to grasp that he’s the only respectable figure in Getty’s life.
-Chase’s scenes have a breezy quality, and the director sometimes features the man speaking directly into the camera, assessing the Gettys’ dysfunction with an incredulity that matches our own.
+Chase, a self-styled cowboy, is imposing but well-mannered, honest, and level-headed, and Beaufoy and Boyle seem to grasp that he’s the only respectable figure in Getty’s life.
+Chase’s scenes have a breezy quality, and Boyle sometimes features the man speaking directly into the camera, assessing the Gettys’ dysfunction with an incredulity that matches our own.

-Even Chase, however, sticks to the partially correct conclusion that J. Paul III’s kidnapping is a hoax, and it grows frustratingly tedious to watch the entire Getty family remain steadfastly wrong for so long.
-The outcome of the kidnapping is known to history, and Trust struggles to mine the saga for new insights.
-The story is shocking, if only for Getty’s inhuman callousness, but Beaufoy and Boyle make their own miscalculated assumption: that sordid headlines are inherently interesting, and worth reliving.
+The outcome of J. Paul III’s kidnapping is known to history, and Trust struggles to mine the saga for new insights.
+The story is shocking, if only for Getty’s inhuman callousness, but the creators make their own miscalculated assumption: that sordid headlines are inherently interesting, and worth reliving.
 Trust fails to find one Getty character worthy of their fortune, and seems content to merely gawk at a dynasty engineering its own decline.